 Open Sesame has been a Belmont Shore staple for almost 20 years.
 Their authentic Lebanese cuisine and decor, complete with an eclectic blend of painted ceramic tiles and levantine furniture, will make you feel like you’ve just walked in to dinner in the heart of Beirut.
 Just be sure to get the spicy potatoes….and maybe lay off the garlic spread if you’re lookin’ to get a kiss later.
 You could always get some to-go for later.

 Ellie’s is the newest welcome addition to Alamitos Beach.
 Owner, Jason Witzl, had an extensive history at some of Southern California’s top dining establishments, until he decided to open his Southern Italian inspired kitchen in the good old LBC.
 If you think his history has a price tag to match, you’re wrong.
-Chef Witzl is hell-bent on keeping Ellie’s accessible for the neighborhood, with a $25, 3-course prix-fixe menu.
-Just pick a house-made pasta, and the kitchen will design the rest of the menu around it.
-What’s more romantic than the element of surprise?
+Chef Witzl is hell-bent on keeping Ellie’s accessible for the neighborhood.
+You can’t go wrong with their house-made pastas and creative vegetable dishes.
 Also…get the grilled bread with pork butter.
 You’re welcome.

 If you find yourself in the neighborhood for brunch, you’ll be happy to know they now serve Downtown favorite (and tour partner), Recreational Coffee.